maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-about-It.md

 Even now, I sometimes miss the taste

-This is not a song about the night
+This is not a song about a night

 We were young and everything was right